suhail9645/fitx_user/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do with FITX:

 * Register and login
 * verity of categories with good exercises
 * beginner to advanced exercises
-* Apply labels and assignees
+* calorie tracking
-* Review and merge pull requests
+* goal setting for calorie,exercise and category
-* Create new issues
+* upload images for tracking transformation journey
-* Star, watch and fork repositories
+* apply for being trainer
-* Control your unread and participating notifications
+* message with trainers
-* Easily search for any user or repository
+* track body weight

 <p align="center">
   <img src = "http://i.imgur.com/IkSnFRL.png" width=700>